Core API¶

 struct resume_on_quasi_awaitable¶ An

-that just transfers execution to a new scheduler.
+lf::core::context_switcherthat just transfers execution to a new scheduler.

 Advanced/generic¶